 His trial practice is concerned with high value and often high profile claims, including test cases and emergency injunctions in trade disputes.
 He has acted in numerous multi-party cases including securing substantial awards for very many part – time judges in their £2bn pensions' claim.
 Other such claims include acting for all the District Judges in Northern Ireland, part-time firefighters, numerous multi-million pound collective equal pay cases, the former employees of BCCI, the Gurkhas and the Chagos Islanders.

 He has undertaken many public interest amicus and intervention briefs, both in the UK and worldwide, for among others the Equality and Human Rights Commission, the Harvard University Law School, Public Concern at Work, and Liberty.
 He has also given evidence to Parliamentary Committees on the technical aspects of proposed legislation such as the Marriage (Same Sex Couples) Act 2013, and on behalf of the Bar Council.
 He advised the European Commission on the content of the first two key equality Directives.

 Robin has extensive experience of media work on TV, Radio and in public issue awareness campaigns.
-Most recently he has been advising the BBC on disability rights: see here

 He both acts in, and undertakes, mediations, arbitrations (including cross-border arbitrations) and other forms of dispute resolution.

 He was called to the Bar of Northern Ireland in 2009.